 the animal immediately.

-Call your local animal control agency to remove any stray animals from your neighborhood.
+Call your local Animal Services agency to remove any stray animals from your neighborhood.

 They may be unvaccinated and could be infected by the disease.